-See the Configuring Persistent Storage for creating various types of PersistentVolumes.
+See Configuring Persistent Storage for creating various types of PersistentVolumes.

-The sample configuration below provisions a path on the host machine as a PersistentVolume named pv001:
+pv.yamlusing the sample configuration below.
+This provisions a path on the host machine as a PersistentVolume named pv001.

 apiVersion: v1 kind: PersistentVolume metadata: name: pv0001 spec: accessModes: - ReadWriteOnce capacity: storage: 2Mi hostPath: path: /data/pv0001/

 /data/pv0001and storage capacity is limited to 2MB.
 For example, when using OpenShift CDK it will provision the directory